r-ascencio/Bentyne/README.md

 Brasil
 ------

-Manage your pages easily, divide them by sections and just put that shits a name and edit them **inline**
+Manage your pages easily, divide them by sections and just put them a name and edit them inline.